 Most of the moonstones come in a wide variety of colours from colourless to brown, yellow and purple and quality ranges from transparent to clear.
 However, the best moonstones have excellent quality, blue sheen, and lifeless body colour.

 In ancient India, people believed that these gemstones could bring good luck to the wearer.
-It was believed that if romantically attached partners placed the stone inside their mouth during a full moon, they can read their future.
+It was believed that if romantically attached partners placed the stone inside their mouth during a full moon, they could read their future.
 Traditionally, it was given as a wedding gift in India.

 Similarly, the ancient Romans linked the moonstone to the Moon Goddess Diana and believed it could bring love, wealth and success in the wearer’s life.